Private room

 Keep in mind that most affordable rooms are typically located in neighbourhoods like San Lorenzo or Pigneto, whereas more expensive options are in more central areas like Prati or near the Vatican City.

-Here are some of the top areas by students each year:
+Here are some of the top areas that students choose to find student housing in Rome each year:

 San Lorenzo is a favourite among students because of its proximity to several universities and the variety of bars where you can hang out with friends and enjoy student life.
 Plus, the rent here is slightly lower than in other parts of Rome, making it easier to find cheap accommodation.